didi/cube-ui/document/components/docs/en-US/rate.md

 ## Rate

+> New in 1.5.0+

 Rate component.
 You can customize the rating star numbers, and disable the interaction, you can also customize the style of star through the slot.

 ### Example